Saltley Academy: History

 Saltley Grammar School opened in the 1920s; by the 1960s it had upwards of 800 pupils.
 In the 1970s it was "converted" to a community school administered by Birmingham City Council.
 The school also gained specialist status as a Science College.

 In 2014 Saltley School was placed in special measures by Ofsted after a critical inspection report.
 The inspection had been undertaken after Saltley School had been connected to the Operation Trojan Horse scandal which affected a number of schools in Birmingham in 2014.

 Saltley School converted to academy status in March 2015 and was renamed Saltley Academy.
 The school is now part of the Washwood Heath Multi-Academy Trust which includes Brownmead Primary Academy and Washwood Heath Academy.

-Saltley Wellbeing Centre

-Saltley Wellbeing Centre (formerly Saltley Community Leisure Centre) adjoins the Saltley School complex.
-The centre offers sports and leisure facilities for the local community as well as for use by the school.
+In February 2022 a teacher at Saltley Academy was found to have acted inappropriately with students from 2008 to 2015, leading to his removal and revoking of ability to teach at any school in England.